 The paper "Allied Mathematics" have been included in the curriculum of Physics with the idea to impart basic knowledge in various fields of mathematics.
-This paper includes Theory of equations, Numerical Methods, Matrices, Trigonometric functions and Laplace Transforms which have a various applications in Physics.
+This paper includes Matrices, Calculus, Numerical Methods, Trigonometric functions and Laplace Transforms which have a various applications in Physics.